AguaClara/SWOT/AguaClara Water Treatment Plant Design/Fluids Review/Fluids_Review_Design.md

 $$\frac{p_{1}}{\rho g} + z_{1} + \alpha_{1} \frac{\bar v_{1}^2}{2g} + h_P = \frac{p_{2}}{\rho g} + z_{2} + {\alpha_{2}} \frac{\bar v_{2}^2}{2g} + h_T + h_L$$

 You'll also notice the $\alpha$ term attached to the velocity head.
 This is a correction factor for kinetic energy, and will be neglected in this class.
 If you wish to learn more about the correction factors, [click here to sate your curiosity](http://nptel.ac.in/courses/105106114/pdfs/Unit6/6_1.pdf "Correction factor pdf").
+In the Bernoulli equation, the velocity of the streamline of water is considered, $v$.
+The energy equation, however compares control surfaces instead of streamlines, and the velocities across a control surface many not all be the same.
+Hence, $\bar v$ is used to represent the average velocity.
 Since AguaClara does not use pumps nor turbines, $h_P = h_T = 0$.
 With these simplifications, the energy equation can be written as follows:

 $$\frac{p_{1}}{\rho g} + z_{1} + \frac{\bar v_{1}^2}{2g} = \frac{p_{2}}{\rho g} + z_{2} + \frac{\bar v_{2}^2}{2g} + h_L$$